fabriciusdirk/GLYPH-LAYER-PROTOCOL-v0.1/README.md

 # GLYPH LAYER PROTOCOL

-A symbolic overlay language for human-AI communication, emotional states, and meta-consent protocols.
+A symbolic overlay language for high-bandwidth human-AI communication, emotional states, and meta-consent protocols.
 Born from collaboration between a human and multiple AI models, this system is released for public remixing, evolution, and critical use.

 ---